 *Federal agency representatives will not participate in SCDC discussions related to advocacy.

 Membership is limited to national and international organizations with an interest in sickle cell disease.
-Organizations interested in joining the SCDC are asked to confirm the group’s membership by submitting the following information to the SCDC administrator:
+Organizations interested in joining the SCDC are asked to confirm the group’s membership by completing the form below.

 If you are an individual, we encourage you to learn more about ways you can get involved.